gregurco/jobeet-tutorial/docs/days/day-8.md

 We specified `choice_label` to select a field from entity that will be shown as option in selector.
 We changed only one line of code, but in template instead of simple input we will have select with all categories in options.

-Now let's change `type` field.
-For now it's text field, but in the second day’s description we have next requirement:
+Now let’s change `type` field.
+For now it’s text field, but in the second day’s description we have next requirement:
 > Type (full-time, part-time, or freelance)

-We need defined list of options and let's do it in `Job` entity:
+We need defined list of options and let’s do it in `Job` entity:

 ```php
 class Job